Ministers and Missions

 What is role of the local pastor in global mission?
 Sam posed this question to Ray Galea, lead pastor of Multicultural Bible Ministry, Rooty Hill (Sydney)…

-But that’s hard… because mission doesn’t start with a mission agency—missionaries are found in churches.
-This is because Christ’s command in Matthew 18:16–20 is not just personal, it’s collective.
-As the Church learns more about the beauty of the Lord, a passion and a desire will flow from that for others to know him and worship him.
-The Church must send missionaries to us.
+But... mission doesn’t start with us, it doesn’t begin with the mission agency; missionaries are found in church.
+This is because Christ’s command in Matthew 18:16-20 is not just personal, it’s collective.
+As the church learns more about the beauty of the Lord, a passion and a desire for others to know him and worship him flows from that.
+The church must send the missionaries to us.

-Which poses the question, what is the role of the local pastor in this?
+So what is the role of the local pastor in all this?

-I asked Ray Galea, lead pastor of Multicultural Bible Ministry, Rooty Hill (Sydney)…
+I spoke to Ray Galea, lead pastor of Multicultural Bible Ministry in Sydney.

 What’s the first step in getting a local congregation excited about overseas mission?

-First be committed to local mission, because global mission must flow out of local mission, or we’re hypocrites.
-The Kingdom of God is bigger than the local church and to be committed only to your local focus would diminish the big picture, but you have to start there.
+Be committed to local mission, because global mission must flow out of local mission, or we’re hypocrites.
+God has brought the world to us (hence our name, ‘Multicultural Bible Ministry’).
+Our first responsibility is to our own backyard and it flows from that.
+(Seventy different cultures are represented across the various campuses of MBM).
+The Kingdom of God is bigger than the local church and to only be committed to your local focus would diminish the big picture, but you have to start there.
 It’s like if someone doesn’t look after their own family first they are worse than an unbeliever.

-What are some of the barriers pastors face in trying to get a congregation excited about overseas mission?
+What are some of the barriers pastors’ face in trying to get people excited about overseas mission?

-If the pastor himself isn’t excited about overseas missions, then his congregation won’t be either.
-As you preach the scriptures, I’m convicted by God’s jealousy for the nations to worship him.
-You see, when we read ‘gentiles’ in the Bible we could really read ‘nations’, because it means all non-Jewish people.
-God publicly launched his mission to bless the world in Genesis 12, and that involved the justification of the nations by faith, through grace alone.
-Our passion for the lost has to come from the scriptures, but that’s then obviously up to the pastor to communicate well to his congregation.
+If the pastor himself isn’t excited about overseas missions then the congregation won’t be either.
+As you preach the scriptures, you’re convicted by God’s jealousy for the nations to worship him.
+You see, when we read ‘gentiles’ in the Bible we should read ‘nations’ because it shows us God is jealous for the nations.
+Our passion for the lost has to come from the scriptures.
+In Genesis 12 God publicly launched his mission to bless the world, and that involved the justification of the nations by faith, through grace alone … but obviously it’s up to the pastor to communicate this well.

 How do you support your missionaries?

-I want to honour both, as they are both necessary and valuable.
-Not everyone is called to go, as it’s an extraordinary cost and not everyone is able or wired to go.
-We are all called to bear witness to Jesus but some have the privilege of leaving everything to move for the sake of the Lord Jesus.
+I want to honour both, as they are both valuable.
+Not everyone is called to go as it’s an extraordinary cost and not everyone is wired to go.
+We’re all called to bear witness to Jesus but some have the privilege of leaving everything for the sake of the Lord Jesus.
 It’s too reductionist to say one or the other, as they’re both important and people need to be responsible for their commitments either way.
-God has a big heart and when you look at the billions who are ignoring him and facing a Christ-less eternity, how can you not have a heart for these people?
+God has a big heart and when you look at the billions who are ignoring him and facing a Christ-less eternity … you can’t not have a heart for these people.
 So we tithe our budget for local and global mission and we make sure our eyes look outside our shores.

-A lot of it has to do with access to the gospel, as is the case in Europe, do you agree?
+A lot of it has to do with how much access there is to the gospel, as is the challenge in Europe; do you agree?

-Absolutely… we have so many resources here in Sydney.
-We have two missionaries we support in Malta, and just hearing from them about the lack of resources and the small group of Christians there is astounding.
-They say 60% of people in Australia are not in a relationship with someone who is a born again Christian.
-So you can imagine what it’s like in other parts of the world, where it’s so hard to access the scriptures, the gospel, the church... we need to send, we need to go…
+Absolutely … there are so many resources we have here in Sydney.
+We have two missionaries in Malta and what we hear from them about the lack of resources and the small group of Christians there is astounding.
+In Australia they say 60 percent of people are not in a relationship with someone who is a born-again Christian.
+You can imagine what it’s like in other parts of the world, it's so hard to access the scriptures, the gospel, the church...we need to send, we need to go.

 What can mission agencies like ourselves do to better foster relationships with churches?

-We’ve found that helping the local church own their responsibility rather than deferring to you guys is really important.
-It’s the church’s responsibility to own their missionaries and their support.
-What we’ve found helpful are the covenants that our various missionary agencies have developed to outline the expectations, responsibilities, and roles that each of us have in supporting our missionaries.
+We’ve found that helping the local church own their responsibility rather than defer to you guys is really important.
+It’s the church's responsibility to own their missionaries and their support.
+What we’ve found helpful is various missionary organisations have covenants between organisations and churches which articulate expectations and outline responsibilities, and that’s really helpful.

-How do we get more pastors thinking like this?
+How can we get more pastors thinking like this?

 What you’re doing right now!
-Churches and leaders need to hear the stories and learn from other pastors, but the main change I think can be achieved is by visiting your missionaries.
-By actually visiting them, I had the first hand experience which enabled me to better understand what they’re going through and that was so valuable for me.
-It felt like a luxury to do it even though we see it as part of the mission budget.
-But it was also amazing, you know, how every one of those missionaries felt so loved and supported.
-So pastors can learn from other pastors and learn from the experience of others… but it’s certainly worthwhile taking the time and money to visit your missionaries.
+People need to hear the stories and learn from other pastors, but the main thing is visiting your missionaries.
+It felt like a luxury to do it and we see it as part of the mission budget, but it was amazing.
+Every one of those missionaries felt so loved and supported.
+It also meant I had first-hand experience and it was so valuable for me and enabled me to better understand what they’re going through.
+So pastors can learn from other pastors and learn from the experience of others…but it’s certainly worthwhile taking the time and money to visit your missionaries.

-Praying is a critical part of that, isn’t it?
+Praying is a critical part of supporting them, isn’t it?

-You want to share in their struggles, celebrate their victories and learn what they’re learning about God on the field and from that, they start to minister to you and pray for you.
-Seeing our missionaries as church staff members with me, and taking the time to listen to them and value their contribution, that helps with greater ownership and partnership.
+You want to share in their struggles, celebrate their victories, and learn what they’re learning about God on the field and they start to minister to you, they pray for you.
+Seeing our missionaries as on staff with me helps with greater ownership and helps me to take the time to listen to them and value their contribution.

-Encouraging new missionaries from within your congregation is a step by step process…
+In conclusion, encouraging missionaries from within your congregation is a step-by-step process…

-- Raising up missionaries begins by casting a vision from the Scriptures for the nations and calling on the congregation to consider taking up the offer to serve Jesus in other cultures.
+- Raising up missionaries begins with casting a vision from the scriptures for the nations and calling on the congregation to consider taking up the offer to serve Jesus in other cultures.

 - Intentionally nurture the mission heart in those who have shown some interest for global mission.